bvlj/android_vendor_lineage_health/docs/product_document.md

 Metrics organize record data under a hierarchy.

-HealthStore API updates can add new metrics as needed.
+CareCache API updates can add new metrics as needed.
 Developers are encouraged to submit new categories.

 #### Activity